Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

 We start by integrating the GHD-Boltzmann equation over $\dd \lambda$.
 As a result, we find the continuity equation for density

 with the following particle current

 where in the second equality we used that, for a Galilean invariant system, $v_{\rho}$ satisfies integral equation~\eqref{eq:eff_v_int_eq}, supplemented with a fact that $\mathcal{T}(\lambda)$ is symmetric~\cite{chapmanenskog}.
-In obtaining \eqref{eq:ghd_conservation} we also used the Markovian property of diffusion matrix, discussed in Appendix.
+In obtaining \eqref{eq:ghd_conservation} we also used the Markovian property of diffusion matrix, discussed in Appendix~\ref{app:diffusion}.
+Obviously, at this point~\eqref{eq:ghd_conservation} is not closed as the current depends on the whole distribution $\rhop$.
+To make some progress we have to take advantage of smallness of ChE parameters.